Consensys/signers/CONTRIBUTING.md

 another part of the software.
 Running the `./gradlew clean check test` command locally will help you to be confident that your changes will pass CI tests once pushed as a Pull Request.
 1. **Push your changes** to your remote fork (usually labeled as `origin`).
 1. **Create a pull-request** (PR) on the Signers repository.
-If the PR addresses an existing Jira issue, include the issue number in the PR title in square brackets (for example, `[ES-2374]`).
+If the PR addresses an existing Github issue, include the issue number in the PR title in square brackets (for example, `[ES-2374]`).
 1. **Add labels** to identify the type of your PR. _For example, if your PR is not ready to validate, add the "work-in-progress" label.
 If it fixes a bug, add the "bug" label._
-1. If the PR address an existing Jira issue, comment in the Jira issue with the PR number.
+1. If the PR address an existing Github issue, comment in the Github issue with the PR number.
 1. **Ensure your changes are reviewed**.
 _Select the reviewers you would like to review your PR.
 If you don't know who to choose, simply select the reviewers proposed by GitHub or leave blank._